alphagov/styleguides/ruby.md

 ## Exceptions

--   Don't use exceptions for flow of control.
+-   Don’t use exceptions for flow of control.

         # bad
         begin